By Steve & Tamami Laser

 Highlander offers plenty of cargo space for families on the go.
 With the second and third-row seats folded down, there’s 73.3 cu. ft. of space.

 Launch timing for the 2020 Highlander gas models in the U.S. is planned to start in December 2019, while Hybrid models are expected to follow in February 2020.

 Note: Preliminary features, specifications, and launch timing for U.S. market models is subject to change without notice

-News source, photos and video courtesy Toyota Motor Sales, U.S.A., Inc. Additional photo courtesy Newspress
+News source and photos courtesy of Toyota Motor Sales, U.S.A., Inc. Additional photo courtesy Newspress